EE2dev/you-draw-it/distTest/you-draw-it-master/you-draw-it-master/README.md

   </body>
 </html>
 ```
-### 1.2 Using you-draw-it (local version - no internet required)
-All you need to do is
-1. Click on the green button **Clone or download** at the top part of the repository page and download ZIP
-2. unzip the downloaded repository
-3. navigate to the *dist* directory
-4. open one of the three templates in a browser (e.g. templateEnglish.html) to see it running locally
-5. make a copy of the template and adjust/add/remove the questions and answers in a text editor

-### 1.3 General usage
 In the javascript portion three variables are defined:
 - `questions` which is an *array* of `question` *objects*.
 - `question` which is an *object* containing all infos about that question